Community Sleep Health and Public Awareness Grant

 - Dissemination: There is a plan in place, during the project period or after the project concludes, for how the knowledge gained, content developed, and/or the project framework will be disseminated to create awareness, encourage reproducibility, or spur expansion of the initiative to local, national or global key audiences.

 - People and Resources: Expertise and experience of the people working on this project, the value they bring to the project, and resources they have access to will ensure project success.

 Only materials submitted within the application will be used to evaluate of application.
 The AASM Foundation Executive Committee will make the final funding decisions.

 |Payment #2 – Upon receipt and approval of Final Report||10%|

-Note: Once awarded, reallocation of funds of <10% do not require approval.
+Note: Once a contract is executed for the grant, reallocation of funds of <10% do not require approval.

 The expected results and deliverables should be clearly stated in the application.
 The applicant must submit progress and final reports during the project period, describing project activities and results, as outlined below.
 Failure to meet the deliverables or submit progress or final reports may result in termination of project funding.

-|Progress Reports||Every six months|
+|Progress Report||12 months|

-|Final Report||Within 90 days of award completion|
+|Final Report||Within 90 days of period of performance end|